yduf/yduf.github.io/_posts/2021-01-17-career-advice.md

 ---
 published: true
 title: Career Advice
-tags: career work job software simplicity senior
+tags: career work software simplicity
+toc: true
+excerpt_separator: <!--more-->
 ---
-> Something that I find interesting is that career advice coming from professionals having many years of experience focuses almost exclusively on the people aspects and not the technology: communication, trust, teamwork, documentation, clarity.
-The advice is clear, precise and honest.
+> Something that I find interesting is that career advice coming from professionals having many years of experience focuses almost exclusively on the people aspects and not the technology: communication, trust, teamwork, documentation, clarity. <!--more--> The advice is clear, precise and honest.
 >
 > This is the opposite of what you get from new hires/juniors: they tend to focus on which stacks matter, what to learn, how to develop, deploy and maintain.
 Not much real advice on the behavioral side, to the point that people often take trainings for behavioral interviews and memorize “leadership principles” and other nonsense. - [HN](https://news.ycombinator.com/item?id=25658216) / [What I’ve Learned in 45 Years in the Software Industry](https://www.bti360.com/what-ive-learned-in-45-years-in-the-software-industry/)